 I want you to have a safe space to tell the truth – the whole truth – about your grief.
 I want you to have that experience.
 Acknowledgment truly is the best medicine we have.

 That’s why my goal is to help you feel heard and companioned inside your grief.

 You’ll write, every day, with a group of people dedicated to following their hearts, speaking their minds, and honoring their losses.
-Together, we’ll create a community of writers and grievers working together and supporting each other.
+With prompts from Megan, guidance from her team, and the words of your fellow writers, you’ll create a community of writers and grievers working together and supporting each other.

 Something shifts when you’re allowed to explore your grief in this way.
 It won’t fix anything.
 But it can change everything.

 For everything you’ve had to live – you deserve a place to be heard.
 Please join us.
 We’ve got room for you.

 Because I write largely about grief related to death, yes: many of the prompts relate to that kind of grief.
 That said, many people come into the course carrying other kinds of grief.
 If you identify as experiencing loss, you are welcome here.
 Most people are able to translate the prompts into something relevant to their own experience.

 Each session tends to have between 20 and 30 people.
 This means that I can’t give personal attention to everyone, every day.
 It’s simply not logistically possible.
 I give direction and encouragement, to the group as a whole, every day throughout the course.
 Members of my team – who have gone through the course themselves – assist in reading and responding to your writing.
 Your fellow writers are also a big part of this process.
 While I act as your guide, the real magic of this course lies in the community that’s created.